pengyuyang-315/step3_banking_management/README.md

 ## Continuous integration testing
 We are using GitHub Action to help us test our package functions.
 The CI configuration file is stored in .github/workflow/

+## Things to notice about test files required in step 1
+Before run the test file in subpackage investment, go to the 7th line manage_investment.py and delete a dot into this "from investment import investment,mortgage,zero_coupon_bond,government_bond" But when running test.ipynb or start.py, add the dot back.

 ## Functions in start(for initialization)

 ### `clients_initialization()`